openstack/openstack-manuals/doc/networking-guide/source/config-routed-networks.rst

 .. note::

-   Experimental feature.
    Use of this feature requires the OpenStack client version 3.3 or newer.

 Before routed provider networks, the Networking service could not present a